Dusting for the Fingerprints of God

 My Philosophy of Spiritual Direction

 Every spiritual director has a way of proceeding shaped by their experiences, training, and faith.
-Mine is rooted in love.
+Mine is grounded in love.

-This philosophy is how I approach both Ignatian spirituality and Black women’s spirituality.
-They work together because they share the same foundation—love.
+This framework shapes my understanding of both Ignatian spirituality and Black women’s spirituality, two streams that flow together because they share the same sacred foundation.

 An Invitation to Listen

-Spiritual direction is not about having all your questions answered.
-As Henri Nouwen once wrote,
+Spiritual direction is not about having every question answered.
+As Henri Nouwen reminds us:

 “To receive spiritual direction is to recognize that God does not solve our problems or answer all our questions but leads us closer to the mystery of our existence where all questions cease.”

-If you are longing for a sacred space to reflect, discern, and rest in God’s love, perhaps God is inviting you to explore spiritual direction.
+If you are longing for a sacred space to reflect, rest, and discern God’s invitations, perhaps this is your moment to explore spiritual direction.

 Previous